Bruchiaceae

 Bruchiaceae is a family of haplolepideous mosses in subclass Dicranidae.
 The family was previously placed in the order Dicranales, but are now placed in their own monotypic order, Bruchiales.

-These moses have the greatest occurrence in temperate regions.
+These mosses have the greatest occurrence in temperate regions.

 They are mosses with long-necked, cleistocarpous (having the capsule opening irregularly without an operculum) capsules and mitrate calyptras.

 History

 Viktor Ferdinand Brotherus (in 1909) included Bruchia and Trematodon in the family Dicranaceae, as part of subfamily Trematodontoideae.
 Nathaniel Lord Britton (in 1913) placed these two genera together with Pringleella in the family Bruchiaceae.
 Study spore morphology supported the separation of family Bruchiaceae from family Dicranaceae.
 By 1979, Bruchiaceae had four genera: Bruchia, Pringleella, Eobruchia, and Trematodon.

 The current circumscription of the family includes four genera: